apboobalan/the_little_alchemist/lib/the_little_alchemist/the_little_alchemist_book/baca_numbers_answers.md

 - 1_00_000 = 1 lakh
 - 1_000_000 = 1 million

-Use it according to your convinience.
+We can use it according to our convenience.